NHSDigital/vaccinations-app/infrastructure/README.md

 ### Setting up environment secrets

+Update the values for environment secrets stored in AWS.

+- Go to AWS service "Systems Manager"
+- Click on "Parameter Store" under application tools section
+- Update the values as per integrations in that environment

 ### Setting up monitoring configuration

 The following steps will put Cloudfront access logs to CloudWatch.
 Since Cloudfront is a global service,